 arranging the maintenance of buildings, agricultural land, woodlands, drainage and roads on the estate

-managing the farm businesses, including the main ‘home’ farm, rental farms and other businesses such as forestry or leisure
+managing the businesses, such as farms or heritage estates, and other businesses such as forestry or leisure

 organising rent collection from tenants

 planning money-making developments like converting part of the estate for tourism or leisure purposes

 considering environmental and conservation matters when planning changes